pbrisbin/pbrisbin.com/posts/2010-04-10-xmonad_scratchpad.md

     l = 1 - w   -- distance from left edge, 0%
 ```

-What I've done is used RationalRect to define a rectagle of where I'd
+What I've done is used `RationalRect` to define a rectangle of where I'd like
-like the scratchpad to ppear. h, w, t, and l are entered as percentage
+the scratch-pad to appear. `h`, `w`, `t`, and `l` are entered as percentage
 screen size.
-So in the above, I've got a rectangle that spans the
+So in the above, I've got a rectangle that spans the monitor's
-monitor's entire width and is 10% its height.
-By specifying h and w, t
+entire width and is 10% its height.
+By specifying `h` and `w`, `t` and `l` can
-and l are already defined since I want it to be on the bottom edge of
+be derived to place it on the bottom edge of the screen.
-the screen.

 ## KeyBinds